Renee Paquette

-Renee Jane Paquette is a Canadian-American television personality working as a backstage interviewer for All Elite Wrestling (AEW).
+Renee Jane Paquette (born September 19, 1985) is a Canadian-American television personality.
+She is signed to All Elite Wrestling (AEW) as a backstage interviewer and pre-show panelist.
 She was previously known for her time in WWE between 2012 and 2020, where she served as a commentator, presenter, and interviewer under the ring name Renee Young.
-During her time in WWE, Young also appeared as a main cast member on the reality television series Total Divas.
-Prior to signing with WWE, she was a sports broadcaster for The Score Television Network.
+During her time in WWE, Young also appeared as a main cast member on the reality TV series Total Divas.
+Before signing with WWE, she was a sports broadcaster for The Score Television Network.

 Early life

 Renee Jane Paquette was born in Toronto, Ontario, Canada.
 After high school, she applied to several colleges and began training in improv comedy.
 At the age of 19, she relocated to Los Angeles to pursue a career as a comedic actress, but later moved back to Toronto and auditioned for films, music videos, and commercials there instead.
 After becoming frustrated with her lack of auditions, she became interested in broadcasting instead of acting.